-If the harassing behaviour occurs again, or if you are unable to deal directly with the person harassing you, report it to the designated anti-harassment person for the Municipality of Temagami, who is the Treasurer/Human Resources Manager.
+If the harassing behaviour occurs again, or if vou are unable to deal directly with the person harassing you, report it to the designated anti-harassment person for the Municipality of Temagami, who is the Special Projects Coordinator.
 If that person is involved in the complaint, please see the CAO.
-If the CAO is not able to resolve the complaint, at that point it shall be brought to Council in Camera.
-Employees may also choose to make an anonymous report of harassment in accordance with the current Human Resources Policy, Section 4.23 Anonymous Reporting.
-If for some reason you are unable to report harassment to someone at the Municipality of Temagami, you may go directly to the Ontario Human Rights Commission.
+If the CAO is not able to resolve the complaint, at that point it shall be brought to the employer, Council, in Camera.
+Employees may also choose to make an anonymous report of harassment in accordance with the current Human Resources Policy, Section 4.23 Anonymous Reporting or go directly to the employer (Council).
 In cases of sexual or physical assault, you may also choose to go directly to the police.